Trajectory Modeling via Random Utility Inverse Reinforcement Learning: Parameter Estimation

-Proposition \ref{prop:scale} below is an intermediary result which will be used to prove the main Proposition \ref{prop:identifiability} in the paper. \begin{proposition} If both $\alpha$ and $\bm{\beta}$ are scaled by a constant $b \neq 0$, the value function $v_{\bm{\theta}}$ is also scaled by $b$. \end{proposition}
+When talking about parameter estimation, a natural question arises regarding identifiability of parameters.
+We first prove the Proposition \ref{prop:scale} below which will be used to prove the main Proposition \ref{prop:identifiability} about identifiability of parameters. \begin{proposition} If both $\alpha$ and $\bm{\beta}$ are scaled by a real scalar $b \neq 0$, the expected value function $v_{\bm{\theta}}$ is also scaled by $b$. \end{proposition}

 \begin{proof} Let $v_{\bm{\theta}}$ be a value function defined by

 and let $\alpha' = b \alpha$ and $\bm{\beta}' = b\bm{\beta}'$.
 Then

 from which we conclude that $v'_{\bm{\theta}}(s) = b v_{\bm{\theta}}(s), \quad \forall s \in \mathcal{S}$. \end{proof}